mskcc/vcf2maf/docs/vep_maf_readme.txt

 65. CANONICAL - a flag indicating if the transcript is denoted as the canonical transcript for this gene
 66. CCDS - the CCDS identifer for this transcript, where applicable
 67. ENSP - the Ensembl protein identifier of the affected transcript
-68. SWISSPROT - UniProtKB/Swiss-Prot identifier of protein product
+68. SWISSPROT - UniProtKB/Swiss-Prot accession
 69. TREMBL - UniProtKB/TrEMBL identifier of protein product
 70. UNIPARC - UniParc identifier of protein product
 71. RefSeq - RefSeq identifier for this transcript